DioxusLabs/docsite/docs/en/guide/state.md

 # Interactivity

-In this chapter, we will add a preview that loads an article when you hover over a post.
+In this chapter, we will add a preview for an articles that you hover or focus.

 ## Creating a Preview